-- A Safe Place to Sleep
+A Safe Place To Sleep

-Safe sleep is very important.
 Babies should only sleep in something that has been especially designed for a baby to sleep in.
 This is because it reduces the risk of Sudden Infant Death Syndrome (Cot Death).

 Their cot or crib should be kept clear of anything other than bed linen.
 This keeps your baby as safe as possible as they sleep.